rycolab/website/content/authors/daniel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Teaching Assistants
 - Teaching Assistants AFLT
 ---

-Anej is a second year Data Science MSc student with Bachelor's in CS and Math from University in Ljubljana, Slovenia.
-He is fascinated by the complexity and diversity of human language and the (computational) challenges these bring.